 The UK and EU have agreed a Brexit deal.
-The UK will now enter into a transition period until 31 December 2020.
+The UK entered into a transition period which ended on 31 December 2020.
 This page sets out what this will mean for you.

-If you arrive in the UK before 31 December 2020 you and your family can apply under the EU settlement scheme and be granted pre-settled or settled status.
+If you arrived in the UK before 31 December 2020, you and your family can apply under the EU settlement scheme and be granted pre-settled or settled status.

 Irish nationals moving to the UK